National University of Laos

 The National University of Laos (NUOL) is a national public university in Vientiane, the capital of Laos.
 Founded in 1996, with departments brought in from other existing colleges, it is the only national university in the country.
 The NUOL accepts students from all over Laos, along with international students.

-The university is a partner of the Greater Mekong Sub-region Academic and Research Network (GMSARN) and ASEAN University Network (AUN).
+As of 2026, there are total enrollment of 14,294 students.